swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 an array because of copy-on-write.
 The fact that you should not create an array and then fork off a bunch of threads that assign into different elements concurrently has been independently rediscovered by a number of different programmers.
+(Under this proposal, we will still not be reliably detecting this problem by default, because it is a race condition; see the section on concurrency.)
 The main new limitation here is that some idioms which did work on a single thread are going to be forbidden.
-This may just be a cost of progress.
+This may just be a cost of progress, but there are things we can do to mitigate the problem.

 In the long term, the API of ``Array`` and other collections should be extended to ensure that there are good ways of achieving